k8ssandra/k8ssandra-terraform/aws/README.md

 Following Backend template is to store your backend remotely in s3 bucket, if you are planning to use remote backend copy the following sample template to [./env](#./env) folder and update the backend file with your bucket name, key and your bucket region.

+If you don't want to use the remote backend, you can use the local local directory to store the state files. `terraform init` will generate a state file and it will be stored in your local directory under [./env/.terraform](./env).

 Sample template to configure your backend in s3 bucket:
 ```
   terraform {